Renuka-3/Family_microbiome/README.md

 ### Analysis scripts & visualisation
 Use the following scripts to perform the respective analysis.

-To run the analysis script in RStudio use the following command
+To run the analysis script in RStudio using the following command
 ```
 rmarkdown::render("FILENAME.Rmd")
 ```